joaocarvalhoopen/Detecting_the_original_resolution_of_an_upscale_image_DCT/README.md

 # How to determine the original resolution of an upscale image?

 ## Objective
-The objective of this notebook is to divulgate the general method of finding the original resolution of an upscale image or video.
+The objective of this notebook is to divulgate a general method of finding the original resolution of an upscale image or video.
 I will try to show you with images.

 ## The story